ddd42-star/microscope-toolset/README.md

 Insert the password for the user postgres:
 ```
 Here you need to put the password you used as a *master password*.
-Finally you will see the psql console:
+Finally, you will see the psql console:
 ```
 postgres=# ...
 ```